AWSDDFileLogger

 Objective-C

-@property (nonatomic, strong, readonly) AWSDDLogFileInfo *currentLogFileInfo;
+@property (nonatomic, strong, readonly, nullable) AWSDDLogFileInfo *currentLogFileInfo;

 Swift

-var currentLogFileInfo: AWSDDLogFileInfo! { get }
+var currentLogFileInfo: AWSDDLogFileInfo? { get }